tangrams/tangram-docs/pages/draw.md

 ####`tile_edges`
 Optional _boolean_, one of `true` or `false`.
 Default is `false`.

 Applies to `lines`.
 Enables the drawing of borders on the edges of tiles.
+Uusually not desirable visually, but useful for debugging.

 ```yaml
 draw: